 - We are driven by expectations.
 Around most people at work is a core group of six to eight people (your “role set”) who send you expectations about what you should or should not be doing, along with implied rewards or punishments.
 Our satisfaction is strongly driven by this role set.
 Find compatible and complementary people for your role sets.

 - We underestimate the impact of the situation.
 The pressure of a situation actually can override the prior three forces.
 Thus you always must be very sensitive to the context, since unfair blame based on situational factors will negate all your positive influences.
 Don’t make the mistake of assuming people act from personal choice alone.

-You as an individual team member, and you as the authority figure, must make a conscious choice to drive the culture around you, rather than be driven by it.
-Psychologists have noted that going passively along ‘on automatic’ if often our worst enemy.
+You as an individual team member, and you as the authority figure must make a conscious choice to drive the culture around you, rather than be driven by it.
+Psychologists have noted that going passively along ‘on autopilot’ is often our worst enemy.
 It doesn’t get the job done, and it’s not even satisfying.

 The most effective way for you to drive the culture is to understand yourself and to be explicit on the following items to your role set and others:

 - Your personal goals and purpose

 - Your intended impact (‘So what’)